Reverse Diffusion Sequential Monte Carlo Samplers: Related works

 \section{Related works}

-\paragraph{Training-free diffusion-based samplers.} \citet{huang2023reverse} develops a sampling algorithm based on the reverse SDE of an Ornstein-Uhlenbeck process, using MCMC to estimate the score function.
-This method, in contrast to \ourmethod, initializes the reverse process at an earlier time $\tau_T < 1$, where initial samples are obtained via a nested Langevin procedure. \citet{grenioux2024stochastic} considers a similar stochastic localization scheme.
-They further adapt the time discretization of the SDE to its signal-to-noise ratio (SNR) profile, and provide guidance on choosing the initial sampling time $\tau_T$ given certain target conditions.
+\paragraph{Diffusion MC samplers.} \citet{huang2023reverse} develop the RDMC sampler based on the reverse diffusion process using Langevin-style MCMC to estimate the score function.
+They initialize the sampler at some $\tau_T < 1$ via a nested Langevin procedure. \citet{grenioux2024stochastic} propose a similar SLIPS sampler with a signal-to-noise-ratio (SNR)-adjusted discretization scheme, and provide further guidance on choosing the initial sampling time $\tau_T$ under suitable conditions.
+In contrast, we use AIS-based score estimators to enable marginal estimation and start sampling from the base distribution at $\tau_T=1$.

-While \citet{huang2023reverse} provides an upper bound on the sample complexity, their practical performance can be hindered by finite time discretization and score approximation biases. \ourmethod{} wraps similar diffusion-based samplers as a proposal within a principled SMC framework.
-By introducing novel intermediate targets, we systematically correct for discretization and score estimation errors and provide an unbiased estimate of the normalization constant.
+Alternatively, \citet{he2024zeroth} explore rejection sampling for score estimation, improving the sampling efficiency in low-dimensional settings, which may be incorporated into our framework as well.

+While these methods provide certain theoretical guarantees, we offer an orthogonal means to improve their accuracy by increasing the number of particles. \ourmethod{} can be viewed as a generic SMC wrapper around these diffusion-MC samplers (given suitable score estimators), enabling consistent sampling and unbiased estimation of the normalization constant.

-\paragraph{Diffusion-based neural samplers.} A separate line of work on neural samplers trains diffusion model for sampling.
-Variational approaches achieve this goal by minimizing the divergence between forward and reverse processes \citep{zhang2021path,berner2022optimal,vargas2023denoising,vargas2023transport,richter2023improved}, while \citet{akhound2024iterated,ouyang2024bnem} exploit analytic expressions of the score function or a related energy function.
-Similar to their training-free counterparts, these methods are prone to discretization and approximation errors.
+\paragraph{Training-based diffusion samplers} In addition to developing MC estimates of the score function, another line of work trains a neural network directly using unnormalized target information.
+Variational approaches achieve this goal by minimizing the divergence between forward and reverse processes \citep{zhang2021path,berner2022optimal,vargas2023denoising,vargas2023transport,richter2023improved}, while \citet{akhound2024iterated,ouyang2024bnem} exploit various identities of the score function or a related energy function.
+Similar to their training-free MC-based counterparts, these methods are prone to discretization and score approximation errors.

-Closest to our work are \citet{phillips2024particle,chen2024sequential} that also use SMC to reduce errors in neural samplers.
-Unlike our method, their proposals require training. \citet{phillips2024particle} construct intermediate targets using a learned neural network approximation, while ours are training-free and reflect the true target marginals at each SMC iteration. \citet{chen2024sequential} define the extended target along a geometric annealing path, while we derive ours from the forward process of diffusion models.
+Closest to our work is \citet{phillips2024particle} that also use SMC to correct proposal bias.
+Their method requires training neural networks, while ours is training-free.
+Moreover, their neural network-based intermediate targets incur approximation errors except at the last step, while ours reflect the true target marginals at each SMC iteration.
+See an empirical comparison in \Cref{app:subsubsec:ablation:pdds}.